AdarshRazor/Rust_Bucket/file-explorer-pro-ultra-max/content/Finance-Plan/project/PRD.md

 | T3.9 | **Integration:** Deploy the final v3 of the project. | Not Started | High | T3.7 |

 ---

+### Things to Keep in Mind : !IMPORTANT!

+While providing the SubTask or any help, please keep in mind the following:

+* Not make assumptions about compatibility or safety, always research and provide the latest code, modules, libraries or anything that is needed for the task. (do not look for outdated or deprecated code, !IMPORTANT!)
+* Research the actual latest versions before suggesting any dependencies
+* Only provide the specific code needed for the current task, instead of providing the whole code and install all the dependencies.
+* Explain the logic behind any code I suggest, so I can understand the code and the logic behind it.
+* Keep the code clean and readable.
+* Check the dependencies and the codebase before providing the SubTask or any help, so it wont break the code.
+* Follow your explicit instructions in the PRD, so I can understand the task and the instructions.